 Should I use a manual or electric toothbrush?

 Both types are adept at cleaning your mouth if you use them properly.
 Some patients may be better suited to the electric toothbrush than others.
-Electric ones often have timers to remind children and teens how long they need to brush.
-People with movement disorders and other conditions may find it hard to properly clean their teeth with manual toothbrushes.
-Electric ones give them more range of motion.
+Electric toothbrushes often have timers to remind children and teens how long they need to brush.
+People with movement disorders and other conditions may find it hard to clean their teeth properly with manual toothbrushes.
+Electric toothbrushes give them more range of motion.

 How do I get rid of bad breath?

-Typically, poor oral hygiene causes bad breath.
+Poor oral hygiene typically causes bad breath.
 Plaque and tartar buildup on teeth comprises bacteria and old food debris.
 The longer it stays and builds up on your teeth, the worse your breath becomes.
 If we help you with oral health and you still have bad breath, we contact other doctors.
-Stomach conditions and other problems can cause bad breath as well.
+Stomach conditions and other problems can also cause bad breath.

 Schedule a Comprehensive Dental Exam Today